timescale/docs.timescale.com-content/writing-data.md

 ## DELETE <a id="delete"></a>

-Data can be deleted from a hypertable using the standard DELETE SQL command ([PostgrSQL docs][postgres-delete]).
+Data can be deleted from a hypertable using the standard DELETE SQL command ([PostgreSQL docs][postgres-delete]).

 ```sql
 DELETE FROM conditions WHERE temperature < 35;